dzhechko/gpt-tg-bot-jan2025/instruction.md

 ### handlers for each image setting (base_url, model, size, quality, style, hdr)
 ### get_image_settings and update_image_settings methods

-## 6. There should be a settings panel, so one can edit
-parameters for voice model

 ## 7. There should be an option to clear message history for a user
 ## 8. validation for user inputs